Great Beer, Great Food And A Great Location

 A Venue Since 1547

 There has been a pub on this site since 1547 and the original Landlord, Derrick Carver was burnt as a heretic for his religious beliefs back in the day.
 It is suggested that one of their most famous, or infamous, guests was Robert Donston Stephenson, a contender for the real identity of Jack the Ripper.
 In The Greene Room bar, (upstairs), you can spend some time sleuthing through the story of his origins and how he may have planned his murders from the very same spot.
-This is also the famous pub immortalised by Graham Greene in his classic novel "Brighton Rock".
+The Cricketers Brighton is also the famous pub immortalised by Graham Greene in his classic novel “Brighton Rock“.